min2ha/ukwa-site/content/target/16642/index.en.md

   "subject": "Political Action and Communication"
 }

-# All-Party Parliamentary Group on Agriculture and Food for Development

 <p>All-Party Parliamentary Group on Agriculture and Food for Development brings together UK Parliamentarians concerned with agriculture, nutrition and food security in the developing world.</p>